+Yes.
 Park La Posada opened in 2004, and a copy of the licence is on display in the reception.
-Thanks to the park’s status, new residents can register to become full-time residents in Spain using the park as their official registered address.
+Thanks to the park’s status, new residents are registered with the authorities in Spain using their park address as their official registered address.

 Because all the plots are 200 square metres and landscaped, all the residents pay the same.
-The park fees have been 365€ a month since 2008.
-The fees cover the bi-lingual reception, the support staff, maintaining the park and providing the resident only facilities.
-The park will always be an exclusive five-star park in style maintained to the highest standards.
+The community fees are 365€ a month to cover 24 hour security, full resident community support and exclusive facilities.

 Q: Is the park secure?

 100%.
 The residents all have a remote control that opens the entrance to the park.
 Visitors to the park are checked in at the reception.
-No one is allowed to come onto the park on their own and have a walk around.
+We respect resident’s privacy, which is why visitors are always by appointment, and shown around the park by a resident.

 Q: Are there any camping pitches?

-No. Park La Posada is a residential park.
+No. Park La Posada is not a camp site.
 All the facilities within the park are for the exclusive use of homeowner/residents.
 Owners can own a home for personal/family holiday use before they retire but under no circumstances are they allowed to sub-let.
-There are no camping facilities whatsoever.

 Q: Does the park allow pets?